HenriqueLBorges/kafka-streams-demo/README.md

 Connect to the instance created by the AWS CloudFormation via SSH.

-On the kafka-publisher folder:

-    - Open a new terminal window
+    - Wait a few minutes while docker is building our images
     - docker run --network=host kafka-publisher
     - docker run --network=host kafka-streams-app